2. What Information is Collected.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review carefully.

-Guardian Recovery Network, its facilities and subsidiaries, and all associates are committed to providing you with quality behavioral healthcare services.
+Guardian Intensive Outpatient Program, its facilities and subsidiaries, and all associates are committed to providing you with quality behavioral healthcare services.
 An important part of that commitment is protecting your health information according to applicable law.
 This notice (“Notice of Privacy Practices”) describes your rights and our duties under Federal Law.
 Protected health information (“PHI”) is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition; the provision of healthcare services; or the past, present, or future payment for the provision of healthcare services to you.

 We are required by law to maintain the privacy of your PHI; provide you with notice of our legal duties and privacy practices with respect to your PHI; and to notify you following a breach of unsecured PHI related to you.
 We are required to abide by the terms of this Notice of Privacy Practices.
 This Notice of Privacy Practices is effective as of the date listed on the first page of this Notice of Privacy Practices.
 This Notice of Privacy Practices will remain in effect until it is revised.
 We are required to modify this Notice of Privacy Practices when there are material changes to your rights, our duties, or other practices contained herein.

 - Electronically via our website or via other electronic means; and